braid-org/braid-spec/README.md

 Anyone can contribute to Braid; you don't have to join the HTTP Working Group, because there is no "membership" -- anyone who participates in the work is part of the HTTP Working Group.
 See also [Contributing to the HTTP Working Group](https://github.com/httpwg/http-extensions/blob/master/CONTRIBUTING.md).

-Anyone is welcome to edit these documents directly.
+You are welcome to edit these documents directly while working.
 To get Github access, send your login to [Michael](mailto:toomim@gmail.com).
-Discuss edits on the [Braid mailing list](https://groups.google.com/forum/#!forum/braid-http).
+Discuss edits on the
+[Braid mailing list](https://groups.google.com/forum/#!forum/braid-http).
 After editing, add your name to the authors list at the top and bottom of the document.